joxoleon/kh-content/Content/Input/iOS/Lessons/debugging_concurrency_issues.md

     {
         "id": "debugging_concurrency_q1",
         "type": "multiple_choice",
-        "proficiency": "intermediate",
+        "proficiency": "advanced",
-        "question": "What is a race condition?",
-        "answers": [
+        "question": "What does the Thread Sanitizer detect?", "answers": [
-            "A situation where threads are waiting indefinitely for each other", "A scenario where multiple threads modify shared data simultaneously", "An error that occurs when a thread terminates unexpectedly", "A method for synchronizing threads"
+            "Memory leaks",
+            "Data races",
+            "Network issues",
+            "UI layout problems"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "A race condition occurs when two or more threads attempt to modify shared data at the same time, leading to unpredictable results."
+        "explanation": "The Thread Sanitizer detects data races, which occur when multiple threads access shared data simultaneously in a way that leads to inconsistent results."
     },
     {
         "id": "debugging_concurrency_q2",
         "type": "multiple_choice",
-        "proficiency": "intermediate",
+        "proficiency": "advanced",
-        "question": "Which Xcode tool helps detect data races?", "answers": [
-            "Instruments",
-            "Thread Sanitizer",
-            "Debug Navigator",
-            "Memory Graph"
+        "question": "What is a common consequence of a race condition?", "answers": [
+            "Application crash",
+            "Data corruption",
+            "Increased performance",
+            "Code optimization"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "The Thread Sanitizer is specifically designed to detect data races and other concurrency issues in your application."
+        "explanation": "A race condition can lead to data corruption, as multiple threads may modify shared resources simultaneously."
     },
     {
         "id": "debugging_concurrency_q3",
         "type": "multiple_choice",
-        "proficiency": "intermediate",
+        "proficiency": "advanced",
-        "question": "What is a deadlock?",
-        "answers": [
-            "A situation where two threads are waiting for each other indefinitely", "A method for handling multiple threads",
-            "A way to prevent data races",
-            "A programming error that stops execution"
+        "question": "Which method can help prevent race conditions in Swift?", "answers": [
+            "Using global variables",
+            "Using DispatchQueue.sync",
+            "Using async/await",
+            "Using completion handlers"
         ],
-        "correctAnswerIndex": 0,
+        "correctAnswerIndex": 1,
-        "explanation": "A deadlock occurs when two or more threads are each waiting for resources held by the other, leading to a standstill."
+        "explanation": "Using DispatchQueue.sync ensures that only one thread can execute a block of code at a time, preventing race conditions."
     },
     {
         "id": "debugging_concurrency_q4",
         "type": "multiple_choice",
-        "proficiency": "intermediate",
+        "proficiency": "advanced",
-        "question": "What is the best practice for managing shared state in concurrent programming?", "answers": [
-            "Increase the use of global variables",
-            "Minimize shared state",
-            "Use only one thread for all operations", "Avoid asynchronous programming"
+        "question": "What can cause a deadlock?",
+        "answers": [
+            "One thread waiting for a resource held by another", "Two threads executing in parallel",
+            "Using async methods",
+            "Completing tasks simultaneously"
         ],
-        "correctAnswerIndex": 1,
+        "correctAnswerIndex": 0,
-        "explanation": "Minimizing shared state reduces the chances of race conditions and makes it easier to manage concurrent access."
+        "explanation": "A deadlock occurs when one thread is waiting for a resource that is held by another thread, creating a cycle of dependencies."
     },
     {
         "id": "debugging_concurrency_q5",
         "type": "multiple_choice",
-        "proficiency": "intermediate",
+        "proficiency": "advanced",
-        "question": "Which of the following is a common tool used for profiling iOS applications?", "answers": [
-            "Xcode",
-            "Thread Sanitizer",
-            "Instruments",
-            "SwiftUI"
+        "question": "When should you use Instruments?",
+        "answers": [
+            "To write code",
+            "To profile and analyze performance",
+            "To debug syntax errors",
+            "To manage version control"
         ],
-        "correctAnswerIndex": 2,
+        "correctAnswerIndex": 1,
-        "explanation": "Instruments is a performance analysis and profiling tool that helps identify performance bottlenecks and concurrency issues in iOS applications."
+        "explanation": "Instruments is used to profile and analyze performance in iOS applications, helping identify bottlenecks or concurrency issues."
     }
 ]
 {| endquestions |}